gurubamal/success_taste/README.md

 - On your hardware (laptop, desktop, server), ensure Secure Boot is disabled in the BIOS and virtualization is enabled.
 - **Vagrant**, **VirtualBox** and **Git** should be pre-installed.
 (Restart your device once after installing VirtualBox.)
 - Ensure your device doesn't go to sleep when idle (while scripts are running).
 Change power and battery settings as applicable.

-    **NOTE (for re-setup)**: Ensure you have given full control to your users on the `success_taste` directory as the Vagrant script will create a second disk for each VM in it.
-Also, run VirtualBox as an administrator to see current VMs, as you are running PowerShell (and then Vagrant commands) as an Administrator.
-To clean up a previously run Vagrant setup, delete VMs (either via `vagrant up` or manually).
-If you delete VMs manually, delete VDI files from the directory where you ran `vagrant up` and also delete the `.vagrant` folder from the same directory.
-Additionally, check `C:\Users\<Your User Name>\VirtualBox VMs` for any folders that should be deleted as VMs are created there by default.
-In case you encounter the issue "VBOX_E_FILE_ERROR" or an error related to VDI, comment out lines 25-30 in your Vagrantfile to disable additional disk creation.

 ## Notes
 - Most commands should be run with `success_taste/cicd_ready_envt/` as the present working directory.